scoutsaachi/conv_was/README.md

-# conv_was
+# Incorporation of keypoints into Optimal Transport

-Incorporation of keypoints into Optimal Transport
+Source code incorporating keypoint extensions into 2D and 3D OT